 - Supply natural gas to the German market

 Use our available capacities, firm and interruptible, in the TENP pipeline to secure gas transmission from North to South and from South to North connected with the Dutch, Belgian and Swiss grids in both directions.
 You are provided with an access to the Belgian Zeebrugge LNG Terminal and the French Dunkerque LNG Terminal via the link with the Belgian grid.

-Benefit from the North European Gas Pipeline (NEL) and the European Gas Pipeline Link (EUGAL) under construction to accomodate downstream gas flows from the Nordstream pipelines bringing Russian gas through the Baltic Sea to Europe, providing the German and surrounding markets.
+Benefit from the North European Gas Pipeline (NEL) and the European Gas Pipeline Link (EUGAL) to accomodate downstream gas flows from the Nordstream pipelines bringing Russian gas through the Baltic Sea to Europe, providing the German and surrounding markets.